SEACC Historical Timeline

 Senate Campaign Debate Highlights Sealaska Land Bill

-Controversy erupted over a bill sponsored by Lisa Murkowski allowing full conveyance of the lands allocated to Sealaska Regional Corporation by ANCSA when it appeared that the selection would include trading areas of low-quality timber lands with prime land selections outside of areas allocated under ANCSA.
+Controversy erupted over a bill sponsored by Lisa Murkowski allowing full conveyance of the lands allocated to Sealaska Regional Corporation by the Alaska Native Claims Settlement Act (ANCSA) when it appeared that the selection would include trading areas of low-quality timber lands with prime land selections outside of areas, allocated under ANCSA.

 The proposed swaps would, in effect, impact the use of the selected areas by other communities and residents of the Tongass that also rely on the forest’s abundance for recreation and their livelihoods.

 U.S. District Court Judge John Sedwick rejected arguments by the Bush administration that the Tongass Roadless Rule would hurt communities and jobs.

 The court essentially found that claims the rule would prevent hydro and road development, hinder mining, and hurt the local economy were largely “implausible,” “not supported by any evidence,” and “speculative at best.”